bterwijn/memory_graph/README.md

 ## Jupyter Notebook ##
 In Jupyter Notebook `locals()` has additional variables that cause problems in the graph, use `mg.locals_jupyter()` to get the local variables with these problematic variables filtered out.
-Use `mg.get_call_stack_jupyter()` to get the whole call stack with these variables filtered out.
+Use `mg.stack_jupyter()` to get the whole call stack with these variables filtered out.

 We can use `mg.show()` and `mg.render()` in a Jupyter Notebook, but alternatively we can also use `mg.create_graph()` to create a graph and the `display()` function to render it inline with for example: